-Options for a master suite addition are limitless.
+Options for a primary suite addition are limitless.
 Your budget, not so much.
 Indulge yourself, express yourself, but control yourself, too.
 Here is your guide to the master suite features that matter most.

 Payback, however, is only part of the story.
-Among homeowners, the project returned a healthy 10 Joy Score -- a rating based on those who said they were happy or satisfied with their project, with 10 being the highest rating and 1 the lowest.
+Among homeowners, the project returned a healthy 9.5 joy score -- a rating based on those who said they were happy or satisfied with their project, with 10 being the highest rating and one the lowest.

 Start with a Good Layout

-When you dream about a master suite addition, drool over a deep soaking tub.
-But when you plan, think about privacy, convenience and view -- the gifts to yourself that keep on giving.
+When you dream about a primary suite addition, drool over a deep soaking tub.
+But when you plan, think about privacy, convenience, and view -- the gifts to yourself that keep on giving.

 - Privacy: Create a space that feels like an escape from life: OK, escape from the kids.
 For that, you’ll need privacy, so place closets -- they’re sound barriers -- between you and the hubbub of the house, or on walls shared with other bedrooms.